gansm/finalcut/doc/first-steps.md

 How to use the library
 ----------------------

-At the beginning of this introduction to the Final Cut we will start with a small example.
+At the beginning of this introduction to the FINAL CUT we will start with a small example.

 The following example creates an empty 30&times;10 character dialog.